ChildeRowland/photo-recall-MEAN2.0/DEVLOG.md

 2. ngbootstrap via system-config
 3. manually adjust the package.json file in the heroku directory for deployment.

+## August 15

+Merged the Create Quiz route with the Upload route.
+Now users can select a single image file, upload it to the app's file system.
+When the imaged is uploaded, a new quiz is created by saving the name of the file to the db.

+Began work on the visible content that a user will see when signed it.
+Originally thought I would group Custom Quizzes, User Profile, and game sessions all on the same page.

 --------------------------------

 ## August 14